-Rituxan net sales to third-party customers in the United States recorded by Genentech for the three months ended March 31, 2001 amounted to \$168.0 million compared to \$78.0 million for the comparable period in 2000.
-This increase was primarily due to increased market penetration in treatments of B-cell non-Hodgkin's lymphoma.
+Rituxan net sales to third-party customers in the United States recorded by Genentech for the three and nine months ended September 30, 2001 amounted to \$205.0 million and \$553.0 million, respectively, compared to \$115.5 million and \$290.2 million for the comparable periods in 2000.
+This increase was primarily due to increased market penetration in treatments of B-cell NHL and chronic lymphocytic leukemia, or CLL.

 Our royalty revenue on sales of Rituximab outside the U.S. is based on Roche's end-user sales and is recorded with a one-quarter lag.
-For the three months ended March 31, 2001 we recognized \$2.6 million in royalties from Roche's end-users sales compared to \$1.8 million for the comparable period in 2000.

-Contract revenues for the three months ended March 31, 2001 totaled \$1.4 million compared to \$3.5 million for the comparable period in 2000.
-The decrease in contract research revenues for the three months ended March 31, 2001 is primarily the result of decreased funding under a collaboration and license agreement with Schering AG offset by increased funding under a collaborative research and development agreement with Taisho Pharmaceuticals Co.
+Contract revenues for the three and nine months ended September 30, 2001 totaled \$1.1 million and \$4.6 million, respectively, compared to \$4.4 million and \$14.0 million for the comparable periods in 2000.
+The decrease in contract research revenues for the three and nine months ended September 30, 2001 is primarily the result of decreased funding under our collaboration and license agreements with Schering AG and Taisho Pharmaceuticals Co.
 Ltd. of Tokyo.

-License fees for the three months ended March 31, 2001 totaled \$6.6 million compared to \$1.6 million for the comparable period in 2000.
-The increase in license fee revenue resulted primarily from the receipt of a \$5.0 million milestone payment from Schering AG when the European Medicines Evaluation Agency accepted for filing the submission of a MAA for approval of ZEVALIN in Europe.
-Included in license fees for the three months ended March 31, 2001 and 2000 is \$1.6 million recognized as a result of our adoption of SAB No. 101.
-The results for the quarter ended March 31, 2000 have been restated to reflect the adoption of SAB No. 101 as of January 1, 2000.
+License fees for the nine months ended September 30, 2001 totaled \$11.3 million compared to \$4.9 million for the comparable period in 2000.
+The increase in license fee revenue for the nine months ended September 30, 2001 is due to payments received from Eisai Co.
+Ltd. and Schering AG for the achievement of product development milestone objectives and the receipt of a \$5.0 million milestone payment from Schering AG when the European Medicines Evaluation Agency accepted for filing the submission of a MAA for approval of ZEVALIN in Europe.
+License fees for the three and nine months ended September 30, 2000 is \$1.6 million and \$4.9 million, respectively, recognized as a result of our adoption of SAB No. 101.
+The results for the three and nine months ended September 30, 2000 have been restated to reflect the adoption of SAB No. 101 as of January 1, 2000.
 This accounting change is directly related to the \$13.0 million up-front license fee received from Schering AG and recognized as license fee revenue in 1999.

 Contract revenues and license fees may vary from period to period and are, in part, dependent upon achievement of certain research and development objectives.
 The magnitude and timing of contract revenues and license fees may influence our achievement and level of profitability.
-We continue to pursue other collaborative and license arrangements, however, no assurance can be given that any such arrangements will be realized.
+We continue to pursue other collaborative and license arrangements; however, no assurance can be given that any such arrangements will be realized.

-There were no manufacturing costs recorded for the three months ended March 31, 2001 compared to \$2.1 million for the three months ended March 31, 2000.
-Our manufacturing costs relate to production of bulk Rituxan sold to Genentech.
-Manufacturing costs were recognized when Genentech accepted the bulk Rituxan inventory.
+There was no manufacturing costs recorded for the nine months ended September 2001 compared to \$2.1 million for the comparable period in 2000.
+Our manufacturing costs recorded in 2000 relate to production of bulk Rituxan sold to Genentech and were recognized when Genentech accepted the bulk Rituxan inventory.
 The decrease in manufacturing costs from 2000 is due to the transfer of all worldwide manufacturing responsibilities for bulk Rituxan to Genentech in September 1999.
 The final lots of bulk Rituxan manufactured by us during the third quarter of 1999 were accepted by Genentech during the first quarter of 2000.
 Since the transfer of all worldwide manufacturing responsibilities for bulk Rituxan to Genentech, we have been using our manufacturing capacity for production of specification setting lots and pre-commercial inventory of ZEVALIN antibodies and production of other proteins for clinical trials.
 Those manufacturing expenses have been recorded as research and development expenses.